Statistical Analysis

 Statistical Analysis Defined

 What is statistical analysis?
 It’s the science of collecting, exploring and presenting large amounts of data to discover underlying patterns and trends.
-Statistics are applied every day – in research, industry and government – to become more scientific about decisions that need to be made.
+Statistics are applied every day, by data scientists and others – in research, industry and government – to become more scientific about decisions that need to be made.
 For example:

 Look around you.
 From the tube of toothpaste in your bathroom to the planes flying overhead, you see hundreds of products and processes every day that have been improved through the use of statistics.